NealSnooke/Aber-Verify-Discord-Bot/README.md

 aber_verify is a folder that will hold a file for each user who is verified or is in the process of being verified.

-aber_verify/admin.json - the aber userids of admin people this file needs to be carefully edited on the server to add new admins.
+aber_verify/admin.json - the aber userids of admin people this file needs to be carefully edited on the bot hosting server to add new admins.

 aber_verify/staff.json - the list of authorised staff userids.
 Admins can use the !verify-addstaff to add people.